FerretDB/FerretDB/CONTRIBUTING.md

 We also have a set of "integration" tests in the `integration` directory.
 They use the Go MongoDB driver like a regular user application.
-They could test target any MongoDB-compatible database (such as FerretDB or MongoDB itself) via a regular TCP port.
+They could test any MongoDB-compatible database (such as FerretDB or MongoDB itself) via a regular TCP or TLS port or Unix socket.
-They also could test target in-process FerretDB instances (meaning that integration tests start and stop them themselves) with a given handler.
+They also could test in-process FerretDB instances (meaning that integration tests start and stop them themselves) with a given handler.
-Some tests (so-called compatibility or "compat" tests) connect to two systems ("target" and "compat") at the same time, send the same queries to both, and compare results.
+Finally, some tests (so-called compatibility or "compat" tests) connect to two systems ("target" for FerretDB and "compat" for MongoDB) at the same time, send the same queries to both, and compare results.
 You can run them with: